 It really does seen to be a domain of men.
 Another early observation started two weeks ago looking for local water jet cutting and welding services.
 Whether calling or visiting in person, there seems to be no women in any machine shop or welding establishment.
 In a time when women are entering every field (including combat), metal fabrication seems to be a male dominated sphere.
 The engineering prototyping world also included only men.
 Surely there must be women in the metal fabrication field and geek world, but I didn't see any.

 Would my hand crafting skills in tin and silver repair translate into this "real world" scale?
 My favorite tool for layout is Dykem.
 Fortunately, I brought mine from my studio.
 The fabrication space at the shop didn't have their own.
 Not every mother can bring their own bottle of Dykem.
 I love the smell of Dykem in the morning.

 Just in case you don't know: Dykem is a solvent based layout die for marking metal.
 It provides a clear background to mark or scribe lines and it is so much easier to see against shiny metal.
-I learned to use my son's calipers, and in no time I am reading CAD drawings and marking large metal blocks as precisely as a person can at 1/100th of an inch.
+I learned to use my son's digital calipers, and in no time I am reading CAD drawings and marking large metal blocks as precisely as a person can at 1/100th of an inch.

 Then, I was drilling holes with larger drills through 2 thick layers of super strong aluminum plates.
-Theses were high technology materials that weighed around 20 pounds or more.
+These were high technology materials that weighed around 20 pounds or more.
 It was heavy to hold in the correct position while pulling down on the drill press.
 I had no time to stop.
 It is good I've worked out lifting weights at the gym.